HarrisonDlgf/espn-draft-tracker/README.md

 - Color Coding and Status Messages

 ## How The Engine Decides 🧠
-The core concept centers on two layers of strategy; position urgency and player scoring
+The core concept centers on two layers of strategy: position urgency and player scoring
 - What position is going to get worse **the fastest** before my next pick?
-- Now that I have picked that position, who gives me the best chance given risk, tiers, and ADP?
+- Now that I have picked that position, who gives me the best chance given risk, tiers, and ADP (average draft position)?

 #### Why This is Different
 My goal was to give you autonomy in your final decision after giving the user an array of options.
 By recommending a position, the end user may then select who they think best fits their needs.
 Most lists compare players across positions however I attempt to compare players using relative value within their own positions.
-Then, when listing the available options, the engine utilizes a projection data source that predicts (across 10,000 simulations) the selected player's floor (their worst case scenario), their projection (average outcome), and ceiling (their best case).

 ## How To Use This in a Real Draft
 ### 🚀 Quick Start

+For non-technical users, this section may seem confusing.
+Feel free to contact me if any of this does not make sense.
+Inside of an IDE (integrated development environment), such as VSCode, open a new terminal.
+In that terminal, you can then run the below commands.

 1. **Install dependencies**: `pip install -r requirements.txt`
 2. **Setup ESPN connection**: `python src/setup_mock_draft.py`